Summer Statement 2020: what it means for you and your business

 Whether you’re looking to buy or sell, our specialist conveyancing solicitors in Bristol and South Gloucestershire are here to help.
 For a free quote, complete our short form or call us on 0117 325 2929.

-In the summer statement, Rishi Sunak also unveiled plans for the government to pay at least two-thirds of the cost of home improvements that save energy.
+In his statement, Rishi Sunak also unveiled plans for the government to pay at least two-thirds of the cost of home improvements that save energy.
 Starting in September, this will be paid as a voucher when the work is approved.

 It’s not only home owners who benefit from this saving on the implementation of insulation or solar panels, for example.
 Landlords and tenants should reap the awards from lower energy bills as a result of more effective energy systems.